COMMUNITY SUPPORTIVE HOUSING

 • Help in finding an apartment

-Our residential services seek to provide each client with a supportive environment that enables them to achieve stability and empowers them to renew pursuit of individual life goals.
-Our treatment approach stresses the ongoing process of recovery from both substance abuse and mental health issues.
-We are prepared to assist the client through the stages of his or her recovery regardless of motivation, relapse or length of time needed for success.
-Major goals for program clients typically include:
+CCBC's residential services seek to provide each client with a supportive environment that enables them to achieve stability and empowers them to renew pursuit of individual life goals.
+Our treatment approach stresses the ongoing process of recovery from both substance use and mental health issues.

 • Obtaining and retaining permanent housing